chickchetwynd/portfolio/README.md

   ```
 </details>

 Here we have the metric, __*home_V_away_goals*__.
+We get this value by calculating the difference between a teams average number of goals scored per home match vs average number of goals scored per away match.
 This is a number that represents goal scoring performance in home vs. away games.
 If the metric is a positive value, it means the team performs better in goal scoring at home games than it does away.
 If it is a negative value, then the reciprocal is true.
 Let's take our top ten performing teams from earlier and see what this metric looks like:

 | Country     | home_V_away_goals | Overall Rank of Metric |
 |-------------|-------------------|------------------------|